 It offers privacy to a yard through the crisscrossed slats of wood.
 The lattices leave diamond-like spaces, allowing sunlight and wind to pass through.
-They are plant-friendly and come in various designs, styles, and sizes so that you can pick the perfect fit for your yard.
+They are plant-friendly and come in various designs, styles, and sizes to pick the perfect fit for your yard.

 You can stack them up to get to your desired height.
-Cheap plastic lattices cost $1.50 to $ 3.50 per linear foot; cheap wood lattices cost $2.00 to $ 4.50 per linear foot, and quality wood lattices $8 to $20.
+Cheap plastic lattices cost $4.50 to $8.50 per linear foot; cheap wood lattices fence cost $7.00 to $9.50 per linear foot, and quality wood lattices $8.70 to $20.

 Split Rail Fencing

 The rustic and natural appearance of split rail fences makes them a classic front yard fencing option.
 Split rail fences come in all manner of shapes and sizes.
 The best for your front yard depends on your preferences and budget.